benknight/cocolist-app/README.md

 # Cocolist

-Cocolist is an directory of eco-conscious businesses in your city.
+Cocolist is a directory of eco-conscious businesses in your city.

 Find more details about this project's mission here: https://cocolist.vn/about